hrh2/erp/README.md

 A comprehensive system for managing enterprise resources including employee management, payroll processing, and internal messaging with secure authentication and role-based access control.

+> **Note:** This README contains diagrams created with [Mermaid](https://mermaid-js.github.io/mermaid/), which renders automatically on platforms like GitHub.
+If you're viewing this on a platform that doesn't support Mermaid, you may need to use a Mermaid viewer or plugin to see the diagrams properly.

 ## Table of Contents

 - [Overview](#overview)